Joseroman12/nperrin/data/post/why-using-rss-feed.md

 Maybe this is something that only happens to me.

-Reading through twitter I might encounter a random url of a new, I'll read it and go away without knowing if the source was trustable.
+Reading through twitter I might encounter a random url of a news, I'll read it and go away without knowing if the source was trustable.

 Having a list of news sites to get information lets me get a better knowledge if the site is trustable or not, as I follow that site through oher news too.